The Federation of Knaphill Schools Governing Board

 Matt attended both Knaphill Schools during his childhood, and is passionate about ensuring current pupils are provided with the necessary foundations, to continue to succeed, beyond their time at the Knaphill Federation of Schools.

-Matt is the link governor for "Science".
+Matt is the link governor for "Finance".

 Elise Baird, Staff Governor